Circle & Figure 8 (Upd: Nov 30, ’22)

 If we wish to go beyond just making shapes, we have to embody the qualia that is driving us to make the shape.
-Read ahead to see particular qualias that are strongly associated with the circle and figure 8.

 Every part of the body can be used to experiment with circles or figure eights.
 The movement can also be contained in the specific body part, but the entire body can be made to react naturally to movement.
 For instance, if I draw figure eights from my pelvis and relax my entire body to allow it to react in whichever way it pleases, what other movements come out of the body?
 Especially do this exercise on often neglected body parts like the face, eyes, or abdomen.